 How Well It Works

 Surgery usually works well.
 You will probably have much less pain and be able to do most of your daily activities more easily.
 But recovery does take time and patience.

-Most artificial hip joints will last for 10 to 20 years or longer.
-It depends on your age, how much stress you put on the joint, and how well your new joint and bones mend.
+Most hip replacements (about 90 out of 100) last at least 15 years.
+And more than half last for 25 years or more.footnote 1 It depends on your age, how much stress you put on the joint, and how well your new joint and bones mend.
 Your weight can make a difference.
 Every extra pound of body weight adds 3 pounds of stress to your new hip joint.
 Controlling your weight will help your new hip joint last longer.

 - Blood clots.
 These can be dangerous if they block blood flow from the leg back to the heart, or if they move to the lungs.